 - Food security and livelihoods

 - Water, Sanitation & Hygiene

 Places of interventions

-The Chadian population endures a precarious situation with low access to basic services (water, health and education), food insecurity and high mortality and morbidity rates.
+The Chadian population are going through a structural crisis in terms of access to basic services (education, health), the levels of food insecurity and mortality rates (infant mortality <5 years: 20.9%) and morbidity rates.

 UBS, ACF, HCR, WFP, ECHO, OFDA, UNICEF, Suez Fundation, Rhin Meuse Water Agency, AJWS (US private fundation), French Embassy.

 Key figures of the country

 - Population: 11,5 million of inhabitants

 - Human Development Indicator: 183/187